The Smile Sheet Problem

 After the experience, measure the same three things at 30, 90, and 180 days.

 This is simple.
 It is not easy.
 It requires commitment from the L&D team and the business leader sponsoring the program.
 The results page shows what this measurement looks like across multiple organizations.
+Getting that commitment in the first place is its own conversation — see how to pitch leadership development to a skeptical CFO for how to walk in with this measurement framework already attached to the ask.

 Moving Beyond Smile Sheets